© Areez Katki 2023

 Notes for Tomorrow, Te Uru Waitakere Contemporary Gallery, Tāmaki Makaurau Auckland, NZ

-Language is Migrant, Colomboscope 7th Edition, Colombo, Sri Lanka
+Language is Migrant, Colomboscope 7th Edition, Colombo, SL

 2021